suchanek/proteusPy/documents/paper/paper.md

 <!-- markdownlint-disable MD037 -->
 ## Summary

-**proteusPy** is a Python package specializing in the modeling and analysis of proteins of known structure with an emphasis on Disulfide Bonds.
-This package reprises my molecular modeling program **proteus**, [@Pabo_1986], and utilizes a new implementation of the [Turtle3D](https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html) class for disulfide and protein modeling.
+**proteusPy** is a Python package specializing in the modeling and analysis of proteins of known structure with an initial focus on Disulfide Bonds.
+This package significantly extends my molecular modeling program **proteus**, [@Pabo_1986], and utilizes a new implementation of the [Turtle3D](https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html) class for disulfide and protein modeling.
 The [Disulfide](https://suchanek.github.io/proteusPy/proteusPy/Disulfide.html) class implements methods to analyze the protein structure stabilizing element known as a **Disulfide Bond**.

 The work has resulted in a freely-accessible database of over 120,494 disulfide bonds contained within 35,818 proteins in the [RCSB Protein Databank](https:/www.rcsb.org)